laravel/docs/valet.md

 <a name="custom-valet-drivers"></a>
 ## Custom Valet Drivers

-Out of the box, Valet supports Laravel, Lumen, and Statamic.
-However, you can write your own Valet "driver" to serve PHP applications running on another framework or CMS.
+You can write your own Valet "driver" to serve PHP applications running on another framework or CMS that is not natively supported by Valet.
 When you install Valet, a `~/.valet/Drivers` directory is created which contains a `SampleValetDriver.php` file.
 This file contains a sample driver implementation to demonstrate how to write a custom driver.
 Writing a driver only requires you to implement three methods: `serves`, `isStaticFile`, and `frontControllerPath`.

 All three methods receive the `$sitePath`, `$siteName`, and `$uri` values as their arguments.
 The `$sitePath` is the fully qualified path to the site being served on your machine, such as `/Users/Lisa/Sites/my-project`.
 The `$siteName` is the "host" / "site name" portion of the domain (`my-project`).
 The `$uri` is the incoming request URI (`/foo/bar`).